Kim Jong Un’s Health Is In ‘Grave Danger’ Following Cardiovascular Surgery, Report Claims

 Kim was also absent last week when North Korea fired a number of short-range missiles, which was reported to be part of Kim Il Sung’s birthday celebrations.
 Kim Jong Un has normally been known to observe these military operations.

-The Reuters report explained that it is difficult to get accurate reporting from events within North Korea, which is tight-lipped on events concerning national leadership and rigid in control over state media.
+The Reuters report explained that it is difficult to get accurate information from events within North Korea, which is tight-lipped on issues concerning national leadership and rigid in control over state media.
 The outlet added, however, that some insiders claimed that Kim was still recovering following a procedure earlier last week.

 “Daily NK, a specialty website run mostly by North Korean defectors, cited unidentified sources inside the isolated state saying Kim is recovering at a villa in the Mount Kumgang resort county of Hyangsan on the east coast after getting the procedure on April 12 at a hospital there,” the report claimed.